Undercover police officers will not face sex charges

 They are alleged to have deceived political activists into sexual relationships.

-The Metropolitan Police said it would now consider misconduct proceedings.'Not relevant'
+The Metropolitan Police said it would now consider misconduct proceedings.

 The investigation is part of Operation Herne, which is concerned with the activities of the Met's Special Demonstration Squad (SDS).